davidrhoden/davidrhoden-basic-netlify/notes/notes-jul-9-2020.md

 ---
-title: On making a living from other peoples' difficulties.
+title: On making a living from other peoples’ difficulties.
 (A post about Wordpress and Internet Explorer 6.)
 date: 2020-07-09T10:00:00.000Z
 tags:
   - note